mralexjuarez/lsyncd-tutorial/Readme.md

 - Readme.md - This file.
 Duh.
 - environment - Vagrant environment for servers
-- slides - The lsync presentation.
-- assets - This directory contains any notes and/or additional resources

-###

 # Lsyncd Technical Session

 ## So what is lsyncd?

 Lsyncd is a tool used to keep a source directory in sync with other local or remote directories.
-It is a solution suited keeping directories in sync by batch processing changes over to the synced directories.
+It is a solution suited keeping directories in sync by batch processing changes over to the synced directories.¬

 ## When would we use lsyncd?